Graduate Recital Procedures

 63:614 Public Recital II

 This requirement is for students in the Jazz and Composition streams.
 Suggested duration is 50-60 minutes for Jazz.
-Suggested during is 15-20 minutes for Composition.
+Suggested duration is 15-20 minutes for Composition.

 63:615 Public Recital III